RatulMaharaj/zchat/README.md

 # zchat

-An AI chat app build to demonstrate the capabilities of zero sync.
+An AI chat app built to demonstrate the capabilities of zero sync.

 See https://x.com/aboodman/status/1894771044504006912